RoboGenTech/Cellular-Automata/README.md

  - patterns that oscillate periodically such as blinker, toad, and beacon, have a Period 2.
  - patterns that repeats itself every nth generations such as glider(5-cell pattern occuring every 4th gen), and spaceship.

- However here, I am publishing a jupyter notebooks demonstrating the convolude2d scipy library to show my experientation with 2d cellular automata and Conway's Game of Life.
+ However here, I am publishing a jupyter notebooks demonstrating the convolve2d scipy library to show my experientation with 2d cellular automata and Conway's Game of Life.
+The notebooks are so named for that library.
+This library is commonly used for image convolution.
+The output is a new modified filtered image.
+A convolution is done by multiplying a pixel's and its neighboring pixels color value by a matrix.
+This matrix is called kernel and often a 3X3 kernel is used.
+In 2d cellular automata is also using the signals of adjascent neighbors and so we utilize the 3X3 kernel as adjascent neighbors to each of the Game of Life cell.

 ### One dimensional cellular automaton with Wolfram's elementary CA:
  Simulate cellular automaton in C++ by defining the outcome for every possible neighborhood configuration as a series of 8 bits ruleset.